 ||Maximum number of retransmission attempts.
 Recommended 1.

-- Select the newly created group and Under Servers in the Selected Group click on Add .
+- In the Servers in the Selected Group pane, click Add.

 || Name of protected Cisco interface.